 3. Express your interest in the role

-After outlining your key selling points you then need to explain why you're applying for the role.
+After outlining your key selling points at the start of your supporting statement, you need to explain why you're applying for the role.
 Unless the company explicitly asks you to write about this, you should stick to a short paragraph for this section.

 Here you need to express your interest in the role or organisation you're applying for.
 Identify a specific reason (or if you can reasons) why the role appeals to you.
 I’d suggest picking three reasons why you applied.
 It's a good idea to go beyond the job advert and description - employers often want to feel like you have chosen them above other companies.
 For advice on research read How to research an industry in 5 easy steps.
 Here's an example: